 The third way we use a toy library is in three small baskets under the changing table.
 These baskets are easily accessible to my son.
 He can go and find what he wants or take out an entire basket at a time.
 Again, the same rule applies as in my childhood, you can only have one basket out at a time.

 You can find a lot of different baskets that won’t break the bank.
 These ones are plastic baskets (affiliate link) we got very cheaply when we first had our son and they were a make-do solution.
 They’ve housed everything from diapers to clothes and are still going strong, after almost three years of daily use.
-If I could do it over, I would opt for something like these really beautiful ones from Kingwillow. (affiliate links)

 If you want to know more about raising children, I encourage you to read two books: Clutterfree with Kids (affiliate link) by Joshua Becker and Simplicity Parenting (affiliate link) by Kim John Payne.
 Payne’s book has an entire section devoted to toy libraries and the usefulness of them.